IgniteUI/igniteui-docfx/en/components/expansion_panel.md

 We can now start using `igx-expansion-panel` in the markup.
 The expansion panel has a simple structure, as you can see below:
 - `igx-expansion-panel` - the component host - stores header and body
     - `igx-expansion-panel-header` - stores the component header.
 This is always visible.
 Stores title and description as well as any additional content
         - `igx-expansion-panel-title` - stores the component title.
 Has default styling.
-Will always appear first in the header content (after icon if `iconPosition === 'left'`).
+The title will always appear first in the header content (after icon if `iconPosition === 'left'`).
 Used in aria labels.
         - `igx-expansion-panel-description` - stores the component description.
 Can be used to provide a short summary.
-Will always appear after the title (if title is set).
+The description will always appear after the title (if title is set).
     - `igx-expansion-panel-body` - stores the component body.
-This part is only visible when the component is expanded.
+This part of the component is only visible when the panel is expanded.

 In the below example, we can create a small collapsible component that hold a bit of information about the hummingbird:
 ```html